Tyler School of Art and Architecture in Philadelphia

 Philadelphia is famous for its distinct neighborhoods and arts districts, each defined by hundreds of years of history, immigration, migration and times of prosperity and hardship.

-Revolutionize Your Life in Philadelphia
+Your Life in Philadelphia

 Public transportation provides easy access to greater Philadelphia, which today has become a hub for innovators in healthcare, technology, higher education and the creative industries, attracting people who come to this our rare, beautiful city for our great neighborhoods, its culture, opportunities and access to New York and Washington, D.C.

-Visit architectural sites that span centuries in nearby Wissahickon Valley Park with its miles of trails, forests and meadows, a short bike ride away.
+Let the city lure you into its museums, music venues, markets and neighborhoods.
+Visit architectural sites that span centuries.
+Nearby Wissahickon Valley Park with its miles of trails, forests and meadows, is a short bike ride away.

-Get involved with organizations that can help connect you to makers and shakers in this big, rambunctious place.
+Intern at places like the Philadelphia Museum of Art, the Fabric Workshop and Museum, and Taller Puertorriqueño and get involved with organizations that can help connect you to makers and shakers in this big, rambunctious place.

 City Hall in center city Philadelphia